ebzzry/ebzzry.github.io/en/src/emem.md

 $ emem -Rp README.md
 ```

-The `-R` option instructs emem not to build the resource files, while the `-p`
+The `-R` option instructs emem not to build the resource files, while the `-p` removes CSS and
-disables CSS and JavaScript.
+JavaScript.

 If you want to change the name of the output file, use `-o`: